DarkSystemGit/gpgpu/README.md

 __blink.js__ (not to be confused with [Blink](https://www.chromium.org/blink), the Chromium render engine) is a small, easy to use GPGPU library for the web, exploiting the power of WebGL 2.0.

-Please note: __blink.js__ uses its own WebGL 2.0 context.
-Which means it's not pluggable with other WebGL frameworks.
-Though, theoretically, you could use blink.js' context as your main WebGL context.

 ## Table of contents
 - [Installation](#installation)